2025 Holiday Gift Guide: Gifts Made by and Benefiting People with Disabilities

 NIAD Art Center

-Nurturing Independence Through Artistic Development (NIAD) fosters creative expression, independence, and community integration for individuals with disabilities through its visual arts studio program located in Richmond, CA. NIAD encourages experimentation, self-expression, and collaboration, while prioritizing sustainability, communication and joy in their artists.
-Each piece in their Holiday Gift Guide is under $100 and highlights the work of an array of talented artists.
+Nurturing Independence through Artistic Development (NIAD) fosters creative expression, independence, and community integration for individuals with disabilities through its visual arts studio program located in Richmond, CA. NIAD encourages experimentation, self-expression, and collaboration, while prioritizing sustainability, communication and joy in their artists, like these Ceramic Baguette Pins.
+When you own a piece of NIAD art, you connect with the unique story of an artist with disabilities, amplify an original voice in contemporary art, and empower an artist to earn income from their work.

 Pets